ARC Foundation introduces SOGI 1 2 3

 CAN I INCORPORATE SOGI INTO THE CURRICULUM?
 YES.

 Ready-to-use, age-appropriate, SOGI-inclusive lesson plans are aligned with the new BC curriculum for integration into all subject matter.

 SOGI Educator Network

-The BC SOGI Educator Network brings together BC educators interested in SOGI-inclusive education.
+SOGI Educator Networks bring together educators interested in SOGI-inclusive education.
 It enables these educators to meet, share resources, co-design programs, and collectively overcome obstacles within and across districts, independent schools and First Nations schools.
 District-level members gain access to an expansive collection of emerging SOGI tools to test and evolve with their schools.
 Key tools are then shared publicly and with all members.

 ARC Foundation is pleased to announce that the BC SOGI Educator Network is open to all BC school districts and independent schools in 2018/2019.
 To date, 56 out of 60 BC school districts have joined.
 This year, the Alberta SOGI Educator Network has six districts participating in a pilot.

 For further information, please visit SOGI 1 2 3.

 Sexual and gender minority youth are now identified as a vulnerable population requiring special attention - Child and Youth Mental Health in British Columbia: Concrete Actions for Systemic Change (2016)

 64% of LGBTQ students feel unsafe at school - Every Class in Every School (2011)

 Nearly two-thirds of trans youth turned to self-harm in the past year and more than 1 in 3 have attempted suicide – Canadian Trans Youth Health Survey (2015)